-It’s time for another round of Themed Furniture Makeovers with my DIY Furniture Gals.
-Each month we challenge each other to make over a piece of furniture with a theme.
-This month the theme is outdoors.
-My mom’s friend picked up this sewing cabinet from the curb knowing that I would enjoy making it over.
+My mom’s friend picked up a sewing cabinet from the curb knowing that I would enjoy making it over.
 This sewing cabinet is no longer a sewing cabinet, it’s now an outdoor bar.

 This sewing cabinet had definitely seen better days.

 Someone decided to decorate each leg by gouging the wood.
 They did this in a fairly even pattern around each leg.